futo-org/grayjay-plugin-bilibili/README.md

 - [ ]   Reduce the lines of code somehow
 - [ ]   Show a locked content object for inaccesible premium content
 - [ ]   Investigate and handle other url types (mobile video links?)
+- [ ]   Handle correctly formatted links that don't actually point to any content
+- [ ]   there is additional content on the home page that we can consider loading in the future
+- [ ]   consider switching from like rating to 0-10 scale rating for bangumi
+- [ ]   playlist search should be redone but there needs to be better support for playlist search in Grayjay
 ## Pending Fixed Grayjay Bug
 - [X]   Links in posts aren't clickable
 - [X]   When going back from a post detail opened on a channel page hangs the app